 The University of New England School of Social Work believes that advising plays a valuable role in social work students' development as professional social workers.
 To support this belief, each student admitted to the School of Social Work is assigned a Faculty Advisor and a Field Faculty.
 All advisors are available by e-mail or by phone and consult regularly with one another to monitor and assess students' performance, motivation and aptitude for social work practice.
-All campus-based advisors post scheduled office hours and welcome their advisees to contact them beyond scheduled advising meetings.
-Online advisors will send an email to their advisees at the beginning of each semester outlining their availability and how best to schedule advising meetings.
+All advisors post scheduled office hours and welcome their advisees to contact them beyond scheduled advising meetings..